Pariah state

 A pariah state (also called an international pariah or a global pariah) is a nation considered to be an outcast in the international community.
-A pariah state may face international isolation, sanctions or even an invasion by nations who find its policies, actions, or even its very existence unacceptable.
+A pariah state may face international isolation, sanctions, or even an invasion by nations that find its policies, actions, or even its very existence unacceptable.
+A pariah state often violates peremptory norms, facing restricted commerce and diplomatic expulsions.
+Consequently, a pariah state may face economic decline and other crises that cause loss of government control or reckless behavior, making the term associated with failed states or rogue states.

 Background

-Until the past few centuries, the authority to designate a nation as an outcast, or pariah state, was relatively clear, often resting with religious authorities (e.g., "the Ottoman Empire for example was regarded as an outcast by European states" from the Treaty of Westphalia in 1648 until the nineteenth century on a "religious basis.").
-In more recent times, however, the criteria for and attached implications of pariah statehood, as well as the designating authorities, are the subject of much disagreement.
-For example, the Nigerian scholar Olawale Lawal has stated:
+Until recent centuries, the authority to designate a nation as a pariah state was relatively clear, often resting with religious authorities.
+With the Peace of Westphalia, the Ottoman Empire was regarded as a pariah state until the nineteenth century on a "religious basis."
+Recently, however, the criteria for and implications of pariah statehood, as well as the designating authorities, have become the subject of disagreement.
+Olawale Lawal, a Nigerian scholar from Lagos State University, has stated:

 There are so many open questions on the issue of Pariah State.
 For instance who determines a Pariah State and how a nation becomes a Pariah State...
 This becomes more profound when one realizes that a nation that is an outcast in one region, has diplomatic and friendly relations with others.

 By some criteria, nations can be considered pariahs within their own neighborhood of surrounding states.
 By other criteria, an international body (such as the United Nations) or perhaps a consensus among certain nations may govern the meaning or use of the term.